the-turing-way/the-turing-way/CONTRIBUTING.md

 We know that it can be daunting to start using Git and GitHub if you haven't worked with them in the past, but _The Turing Way_ maintainers are here to help you figure out any of the jargon or confusing instructions you encounter! :heart:

-In order to contribute via GitHub you'll need to set up a free account and sign in.
+In order to contribute via GitHub, you'll need to set up a free account and sign in.
 Here are some [instructions](https://help.github.com/articles/signing-up-for-a-new-github-account/) to help you get going.
 Remember that you can ask us any questions you need to along the way.